Bayesian Causal Synthesis for Meta-Inference on Heterogeneous Treatment Effects: Bayesian Causal Synthesis

-Our main goal is in estimating the heterogeneous treatment effect (HTE): the difference between the response $Y$, under $T=1$ and $T=0$, in hypothetical worlds, averaged across subpopulations defined by covariate, $X$.
-This kind of counterfactual estimand can be formalized in the potential outcome framework \citep{rubin2005causal,imbens2015causal}.
+Our main goal is to estimate the heterogeneous treatment effect (HTE): the difference between the response $Y$, under $Z=1$ and $Z=0$, in hypothetical worlds, averaged across subpopulations defined by covariates, $X$.
+This class of counterfactual estimands can be formalized in the potential outcome framework \citep{rubin2005causal,imbens2015causal}.
 We make the stable unit treatment value assumption (SUTVA) throughout \citep[excluding interference between units and multiple versions of treatment;][]{imbens2015causal}.
-Thus, we observe the potential outcome that corresponds to the realized treatment, $y_i=T_iY_i^{(1)}+(1-T_i)Y_i^{(0)}$.
+Thus, we observe the potential outcome that corresponds to the realized treatment, $y_i=Z_iY_i{(1)}+(1-Z_i)Y_i{(0)}$.

-Throughout the paper, we assume that strong ignorability condition that $(Y_i^{(1)}, Y_i^{(0)})$ and $T_i$ are independent given $x_i$, and also that $0<P(T_i=1|x_i)<1$ for $i=1,\ldots,n$.
-The first condition assumes that there are no unmeasured confounders, and the second condition is necessary to estimate treatment effects given arbitrary covariates.
-Under these conditions, it holds that $E[Y_i^{(T_i)}|x_i]=E[y_i|x_i,T_i]$, so that the HTE can be expressed as

-As noted in Section~\ref{sec:Intro}, there are a variety of methods to estimate $\tau(X)$ from the observed data, and our goal is to develop a methodology to synthesize multiple estimators to make supra-inference on $\tau(X)$.
-Specifically, let $\tah_j(X) \ (j=1,\ldots,J)$ be an estimator of $\tau(X)$ by the $j$-th method and $s_j(X)$ be the associated standard error of $\tah_j(X)$.
-Then, an approximated posterior of $\tau(X)$, which we denote as $h_j(X)$, can be defined as a normal distribution with mean $\tah_j(X)$ and variance $s_j^2(X)$.
+As noted in Section~\ref{sec:Intro}, there are a variety of methods to estimate $\tau(X)$ from the observed data, and our goal is to develop a methodology to synthesize multiple estimates to make meta-inference on $\tau(X)$.
+Specifically, let $\tah_j(X) \ (j=1,\ldots,J)$ be an estimate of $\tau(X)$ by the $j$-th method and $s_j(X)$ be the associated standard error of $\tah_j(X)$.
+Then, the approximated distribution of the treatment effect, which we denote as $h_j(X)$, can be defined as a normal distribution with mean $\tah_j(X)$ and variance $s_j^2(X)$.